loganbek/streamline-tools/README.md

 5) Press the "Load unpacked" button.

-6) Select the unzipped streamLineTools folder.
+6) Select the folder with the extracted files.

 7) Open your local "Downloads" folder in Visual Studio Code.